-Thermal properties of insulation materials intended to use as thermal screens in greenhouse have been evaluated using hot box methodology by measure total heat flux passing through several layers of materials (Vitoshkin et al., 2019).
-This method is commonly used to determine the thermal properties of insulation materials for building design, but it is less suitable for greenhouses which are affected by unstable outside conditions (Feuilloley and Issanchou 1996, Papadakis 2000, Lu and Memary 2018).
+Thermal properties of insulation materials intended for use as thermal screens in greenhouses have been evaluated by measuring the total heat flux passing through several layers of materials using hot box methodology (Vitoshkin et al., 2019).
+This method is commonly used to determine the thermal properties of insulation materials for building design, but it has also been proven less suitable for greenhouses which are affected by unstable outside conditions (Feuilloley and Issanchou, 1996; Papadakis, 2000; Lu and Memary, 2018).
 Here, assumptions of thermal equilibrium and homogeneous thermal properties are strictly required.
 This method does not consider the dynamic behavior of ambient conditions, low sky temperatures, or the effect of condensation.
-However, even with these limitations, the method can be efficiently utilized to determine the steady-state thermal properties of screens and to validate and compare the performances of the method under different conditions.
-Moreover, the results of this study will provide a wide range of empirical data for future development and validation of numerical simulations including dynamic models and modeling of thermal radiation in various geometries.
+However, even with these limitations, the method can be efficiently utilized to determine the steady-state thermal properties of screens and to validate and compare the performances under different conditions.
+Moreover, the results of this study provide a wide range of empirical data for future development and validation of numerical simulations including dynamic models and modeling of thermal radiation in various geometries.

-The overall thermal transfer coefﬁcient, U (W/m2ºC), is generally employed in calculating the rate of heat transfer passing through a single layer or through several layers of insulating material per unit area and per unit of temperature difference between the center of the box’s internal volume and the outside room temperature [18, 20, 23-25].
-The U-value integrates the thermal conductivity of tested material; the convective fluxes from the interior of the box toward the room, including the air between the layers; and the radiative fluxes of long wave radiation through the several layers of materials and other elements of the box; the air current speed outside the box; and the sky temperature.
+The overall thermal transfer coefﬁcient, U (W/m2ºC), is generally employed in calculating the rate of heat transfer passing through a single layer or through several layers of insulating material per unit area and per unit of temperature difference between the center of the box’s internal volume and the outside room temperature [18, 20, 23, 24, 25].
+The U-value integrates the thermal conductivity of the material tested, including: the convective fluxes from the interior of the box toward the room, including the air between the layers; the radiative fluxes of long wave radiation through the several layers of materials and other elements of the box; the air current speed outside the box; and the ambient temperature.
 All heat transfer mechanisms are interdependent, and the system ultimately reaches thermal equilibrium on each side of the screen.
-By assuming a stationary regime and uniform radiation properties of all surfaces (gray diffusive surfaces with uniform temperature and incident energy), the heat transfer passing through the screens can be calculated with the simple formula:
+By assuming a stationary regime and uniform radiation properties of all surfaces (gray diffusive surfaces with uniform temperature and incidental energy), the heat transfer passing through the screens can be calculated with the simple formula: